Matthew accepts instructions in all of the practice areas listed below, having established a diverse practice since

 Matthew acts in an advisory and advocacy capacity for both Claimants and Defendants within the field of personal injury, and appears in the County Court several times a week in this area.
 He has also appeared a number of times in the Masters' Corridor of the Royal Courts of Justice for case management purposes, including in complex CCMCs, and in interlocutory hearings at the High Court.
-His practice extends from the small claims track to multi-track, and encompasses application hearings, costs & case management hearings, and full trials.
-He has delivered training to both national solicitors' firms and insurers on topics such as fundamental dishonesty, QOCs, relief from sanctions and small claims litigation.
+His practice extends to both the fast and multi-track, and encompasses application hearings, costs & case management hearings, and full trials.
+He has delivered training to both national solicitors' firms and insurers on topics such as fundamental dishonesty, QOCs, relief from sanctions and credit hire.

 He has experience across a wide range of personal injury matters, including: